btsantos/photo-studio/src/api-doc.md

      PUT is idempotent, just like DELETE.
 If you send the same PUT request 10 times, the result is the same as if you'd only sent it  once.

+5.- PATCH
+    Instead of PUTting a full representation, you can create s special 'diff' representation and send it to the server as the payload of a PATCH request.
+RFC 6902 describes a patch format for JSON documents.

+    Status Code:
+    1.- 200 Ok
+        If the server wants to send data (such as an updated representation of the resource) along with its response.
+    2.- 204 No Content
+        If the server just wants to indicate success.

+    PATCH is neither safe nor idempotent.
+A PATCH request might turn out to be idempotent, so that if you accidentally apply the same patch twice to the same document, you get an error the second time.

+    PATCH is not defined in the HTTP specification.

+6.- HEAD
+    It is a safe method, just like GET.
+The server is supposed to treat a HEAD request exactly the same as a GET request, but it's not supposed to send an entity-body-only the HTTP status code and the headers

+7.- OPTIONS
+    It is a primitive dicovery mechanism of HTTP.
+The response to an OPTIONS request contains the HTTP Allow header, which lays out wich HTTP methods the resource supports.
+    Example:

+    OPTIONS /api/dfkjdjf32 HTTP/1.1
+    Host: www.nonap.com

+    200 OK
+    Allow: GET PUT POST OPTIONS

+    OPTIONS is a good idea, but almost nobody uses it.